SpielmannLab/HiC_Analysis/README.md

 ```

 # SV Analysis
 For Structural Variant Calling we use HiC-Breakfinder and for Analysis NeoloopFinder.
-HiC-Breakfinder is currently limited to using hg19 resources.
 For HiC-Breakfinder please download associated files:
 https://salkinstitute.box.com/s/m8oyv2ypf8o3kcdsybzcmrpg032xnrgx